 And not all criticism should be thought of as "debunking."
-Consider the two papers discussed above.
-Gertler et al. present a biased estimate, and we should think of the work is strengthened, not weakened, by acknowledging and attempting to correct this bias.
-The work of Burum et al. is exploratory, and its contributions would be much clearer if the raw data were presented and if results were not characterized based on p-values.
-The authors of these and similar papers should appreciate this statistical guidance, and the expectation of open post-publication review should motivate future researchers to anticipate such criticisms and avoid the errors arising from selecting on statistical significance.
+Consider the two articles discussed above.
+Gertler et al. (2014) presented a biased estimate, and we should think of the work is strengthened, not weakened, by acknowledging and attempting to correct this bias.
+The work of Burum et al. (2016) is exploratory, and its contributions would be much clearer if the raw data were presented and if results were not characterized based on p values.
+The authors of these and similar articles should appreciate this statistical guidance, and the expectation of open postpublication review should motivate future researchers to anticipate such criticisms and avoid the errors arising from selecting on statistical significance.